-Operating systems
+Operating Systems

 When you deploy IG, familiarize yourself with the recommendations for the host operating systems that you use.
-For comprehensive information about securing operating systems, refer to the CIS Benchmark documentation.
+For comprehensive information about securing operating systems, see the CIS Benchmark documentation.

-System updates
+System Updates

 Over the lifetime of a deployment, the operating system might be subject to vulnerabilities.
 Some vulnerabilities require system upgrades, whereas others require only configuration changes.
 All updates require proactive planning and careful testing.